dlai0001/la-sails-meetup-game/README.md

   			return;
 		}

+6. Configure the EmberJS application to use Hash routing.
+This is because since the SailsJS app is doing the routing, we want to use Hash routing on the Ember app to not to confuse it. (at least until we implement a feature to handle custom routing logic).
+Modify the `/configs/environment.js` file.

+		module.exports = function(environment) {
+			var ENV = {
+		    	environment: environment,
+		    	baseURL: '/',
+		    	locationType: 'hash',	// UPDATE THIS SETTING TO USE 'hash'
+		    	EmberENV: {
+		      		FEATURES: {
+		      	...

-6. Installed grunt-shell task.
+7. Installed grunt-shell task.
 We will use this to call the "ember build" command in our build scripts.

 		npm install --save-dev grunt-shell

-7. Create our grunt task to build and include our ember application when we build our SailsJS application.
+8. Create our grunt task to build and include our ember application when we build our SailsJS application.
 Add the following to your Gruntfile.js

 			// INCLUDE THE 'grunt-shell' MODULE FOR RUNNING OUR 'ember build' CLI COMMAND. grunt.loadNpmTasks('grunt-shell');